bihealth/sodar-core/docs/source/major_changes.rst

 Release Highlights
 ==================

+- Add "Dismiss All" button in Appalerts list view
 - Fix API and UI views to return 404 status code if object is not found
 - Siteinfo app improvements
 - General bug fixes and minor updates